On the traversability of wormhole solutions in asymptotically safe gravity: The Pseudospherical case

+where $e^{2\Phi}$ is the redshift function, $b(r)$ the shape function and $d\Omega_{2(p)}=d\theta^{2}+\sinh^{2}{\theta}d\phi^{2}$ is the line element of a 2-pseudosphere, being important in the context of the spacetimes with the negative curvature, being a kind of ``anti-Morris-Thorne metric'' analogous to de Sitter and anti-de Sitter spacetimes.
+In particular, as it shown in \cite{Cataldo:2015vra}, this class of wormholes in the context of general relativity leads a negative energy density and a positive radial pressure at the throat, contrary to what happens in the Morris-Thorne usual case.

-Considering an anisotropic fluid $T^{\mu}_{\nu} = \text{Diag} [\rho,-p_r,-p_l,-p_l]$ as source to the wormhole spacetime, the improved field equations for the metric \eqref{PSM} provides the following modified field equations
+Considering an anisotropic fluid $T^{\mu}_{\nu} = \text{Diag} [\rho,-p_r,-p_l,-p_l]$ as source to the wormhole spacetime, the improved field equations for the metric \eqref{PSM} provides the following modified field equations \cite{Moti:2020whf}

-where $\rho$ is the energy density, $p_{r}$ and $p_{l}$ are the radial and lateral pressures, respectively.
+where $\rho$ is the energy density, $p_{r}$ and $p_{l}$ are the radial and lateral pressures, respectively, and the prime stands for the derivative with respect to $r$.

 We will consider, initially, the simplest choice for the anti-screening $f$ function in terms of the Ricci scalar, thus we define $f=\xi R$.
+Furthermore, we will consider that the anisotropic matter threading the wormhole obeys a state equation of the form $p_{r}(r,\xi)=\omega(r,\xi)\rho(r,\xi)$, where $\rho$ and $p_r$ are respectively given by the Eqs. \eqref{IEQ-tt-p} and \eqref{IEQ-rr-p} and $\omega(r,\xi)$ is the position-dependent state parameter that determines whether the matter is exotic or not as a position-function.
 Note that the parameter $\xi$ is a scaling constant, so that the usual General Relativity is recovered when $\xi\rightarrow 0$.
-Furthermore, we will consider that the anisotropic matter threading the wormhole obeys a non-linear state equation, $p_{r}=\omega(r)\rho$, where $\omega(r)$ is the position-dependent state parameter that determines whether the matter is exotic or not as a position-function.
 Using the equations \eqref{IEQ-tt-p} and \eqref{IEQ-rr-p} the equation of state we have

 Furthermore, we consider a wormhole without tidal-forces putting $\Phi(r)=0$.
 The zero-tidal force consideration is interesting since a stationary observer travelling through the wormhole should not see a tidal force greater than Earth's gravity \cite{Morris:1988cz}.
 Also, the constant travel speed consideration through the wormhole leads naturally to the zero tidal force conditions.
 Besides, we define the dimensionless radial coordinate $u \equiv r/r_{t}$, where $r_{t}$ is the throat radius, so that under these conditions the equation $\eqref{linear-eq-p}$ becomes